(All photos by Felix Swensson unless otherwise stated)

 POLITICS, PROTESTS AND JUST HOW RACIST IS EVERYONE HERE?

 MEET THE IMMIGRANTS

-Aside from Finnish and Norwegian immigrants, who tend to be characterized as wealthy, happy-go-lucky slackers, the most noticeable influx of immigrants has been in Södertälje.
-This suburb has been dubbed "Little Iraq," as the council takes in more Iraqi refugees than the USA and Canada combined.
-There are countless horror stories about them being taken advantage of for cheap or unpaid labor, which is doubly sad because it makes it seem like the only thing we're really willing to circumnavigate the red tape for is slavery.
+Aside from Finnish and Norwegian immigrants, who tend to be characterised as wealthy, happy-go-lucky slackers, the most noticeable influx of immigrants has been in Södertälje.
+This suburb has been dubbed "Little Iraq", as the council takes in more Iraqi refugees than the USA and Canada combined.
+There are countless horror stories about them being taken advantage of for cheap or unpaid labour, which is doubly sad because it makes it seem like the only thing we're really willing to circumnavigate the red tape for is slavery :(

 WHERE TO EAT

-Sturehof is located in the center of Stureplan, one of Stockholm's bougiest squares, but for some crazy reason it’s actually pretty cheap.
+Sturehof is located in the centre of Stureplan, one of Stockholm's poshest squares, but for some crazy reason it’s actually pretty cheap.
 You should try the crayfish plateau, which is delicious and a plateful of excuses to make Kanye jokes.

 Lilla Nygatan 5

 Gamla Stan (the Old Town) is usually so packed with tourists that it’s best to be avoided, but there are a couple of places that won’t make you puke.
 One of them is Tweed Bar, which is decorated with old Chesterfields, bits of old boats and other ideas stolen from Wes Anderson.
 The burgers are excellent though and there’s a much wider selection of beers on offer than what you usually get in Stockholm.
 No veggie options, though – heresy to many modern Swedes.